Elizabeth R. Bauer Obituary - Omaha, NE | Omaha World-Herald

 May 1, 1919 - November 25, 2020

-Preceded in death by parents, Joseph and Mary Bauer; sisters, Mary C. Bauer and Anna J. Bauer; and brother, Joseph F. Bauer.
-Survived by sister, Josephine, many other relatives and friends.

-VISITATION following CDC guidelines: Sunday, November 29th from 2pm to 4pm, at the West Center Chapel followed by VIGIL SERVICE at 4pm.
-MASS OF CHRISTIAN BURIAL: Monday, November 30th, 11am, St. Wenceslaus Catholic Church (15353 Pacific St.) INTERMENT: St. Mary's Cemetery.
-Memorials are suggested to St. Wenceslaus Catholic Church, Mercy High School, College of St. Mary or a charity of your choice
+MASS OF CHRISTIAN BURIAL: Monday, November 30th, 11am at St. Wenceslaus Catholic Church (15353 Pacific St.).
+INTERMENT: St. Mary's Cemetery.
+Memorials are suggested to St. Wenceslaus Catholic Church, Mercy High School, College of St. Mary, or a charity of your choice

 .